Ik0ri4n/google-ctf-22-write-ups/js-safe-4dot0/writeup.md

 The first script block contains the function `openSafe()` which checks the password against the flag format and validates the text inside of the brackets with the function `x()`.
 This second function is defined from a `code` string with a call to `setTimeout()`.
-Trying to reconstruct the flag from the code snippet does only result in bullshit like `s__3Wb15l_L_3uU19d0HNzcKw_c` though.
+Trying to reconstruct the flag from the code snippet does only result in nonsense like `s__3Wb15l_L_3uU19d0HNzcKw_c` though.
 (If you get different results, note that `i` is 100 after the `for`-loop and that the assignment at line 250 does not modify `i` as it has a ZERO WIDTH JOINER appended.)

 The second script block contains some supposed utility functions that appear legitimate on the first glance.